 In June 2011, the FASB issued ASU 2011-05, Comprehensive Income (ASC 220): Presentation of Comprehensive Income.
 The new authoritative guidance requires an entity to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 The new authoritative guidance eliminates the option to present the components of other comprehensive income as part of the statement of equity.
-In December 2011, the FASB further amended its guidance to defer changes related to the presentation of reclassification adjustments indefinitely as a result of concerns raised by stakeholders that the new presentation requirements would be difficult for preparers and add unnecessary complexity to financial statements.
-The authoritative guidance (other than the portion regarding the presentation of reclassification adjustments which, as noted above, has been deferred indefinitely) will be effective for the Company beginning in the first quarter of fiscal year 2013 and should be applied retrospectively; however, early adoption is permitted.
-The authoritative guidance, as amended, will impact the presentation of the financial statements but will not impact the Company's financial position, results of operations or cash flows.
+The authoritative guidance became effective for the Company beginning in the first quarter of fiscal year 2013.
+In the first quarter of fiscal year 2013, the Company retrospectively adopted the new accounting standard for the presentation of comprehensive income in financial statements which resulted in the presentation of a total for comprehensive income (loss), and the components of net income (loss) and other comprehensive income (loss) in one statement.
+The adoption of this standard only changed how the Company presents comprehensive income (loss) and did not impact the Company's consolidated financial position, results of operations or cash flows.